KxSystems/docs/docs/ref/set-attribute.md

 ---
-title: Set Attribute | Reference | kdb+ and q documentation
+title: Set Attribute | Reference | KDB-X and q documentation
 description: Set Attribute is a q operator that assigns an attribute to a list, dictionary or table.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: attribute, grouped, kdb+, parted, q, sorted, unique,
+keywords: attribute, grouped, KDB-X, parted, q, sorted, unique,
 ---
 # `#` Set Attribute